 Vallegos underscores the importance of midwives’ ability to freely educate people on their reproductive rights.
 “The intention of writing texts, articles, participating in programs, podcasts, doing pregnancy circles, has always been to expand the horizon of possibilities about our creation of life,” she says.
 By restricting knowledge sharing, the standard infringes on midwives’ ability to educate and inform people on how to access their preferred method of reproductive care.

-Vallegos notes that midwives share information to empower the women they serve: “We spread the word because we trust in women, their freedom and their right to decide where, how, and with whom to give birth.
+Vallegos notes that midwives share information to empower the women and gender expansive people they serve: “We spread the word because we trust in women, their freedom and their right to decide where, how, and with whom to give birth.
 [The proposed standard] not only seeks to regulate the practice of midwifery, but also seeks to prevent women's access to their right to information and the exercise of their reproductive freedom.
 The freedom of midwives is the freedom of women.”

 The Demands of Autonomous Midwives

 The Network of Autonomous Midwives calls to eliminate the standard’s repressive measures and chart a sustainable future for midwifery in Mexico.
 Their statement acknowledges the importance of leveraging best practices in public health to ensure safe and quality care for pregnant people and newborns.
-Guidelines on evaluating and certifying midwives, the Network maintains, should come from “an organization responsible for regulating midwifery practice, chaired by midwives of diverse training backgrounds.”
+Guidelines on evaluating and certifying midwives, the Network maintains, should come from “an organism responsible for regulating midwifery practice, chaired by midwives of diverse training backgrounds.”
 This organization would establish midwifery competencies through an intercultural and intersectional approach, broad enough to encompass midwives’ diverse training paths.

-Midwives’ skills are critical to creating a health system that not only prevents maternal mortality but also honors women’s bodily autonomy, reproductive freedom, and Indigenous rights.
+Midwives’ skills are critical to creating a health system that not only prevents maternal mortality but also honors pregnant people’s bodily autonomy, reproductive freedom, and Indigenous rights.
 Midwives will become even more needed in coming generations as climate crisis, pandemics, and migration destabilize access to hospitals and heighten the need for community-based care.

 Having long struggled to defend their labor and expertise, midwives are ready to legislate for the future of maternal health.
 It is up to policymakers to elevate their expertise as deliverers of life.